-New findings validate the accuracy of autism diagnosis in children with Down syndromeOctober 4th, 2011 in Diseases, Conditions, Syndromes /
+New findings validate the accuracy of autism diagnosis in children with Down syndromeOctober 4, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 New findings from a 16-year study confirm that the Diagnostic and Statistic Manual of Mental Disorders (DSM), the gold-standard for the classification of mental health conditions, can be used to accurately identify autism spectrum disorders (ASD) in children with Down syndrome, according to research from Kennedy Krieger Institute.